top of page

 1)First off...
 What do you have in mind?
 What I find astounding about this fabric is the same yardage can translate naturally into an elegant ankle-length skirt or a durable outdoor garment.
 So, what do you have in mind?
 With this fabric, you can choose to make something that you only wear once or twice a year for special occasions, and then wear it for years and years to come as that special event look.
 OR you can create a piece to wear continuously every season.
 Before diving into your making process, start thinking about how you want to use this fabric and how you want to live in it!

 2)Pressing and prep for cutting: I have this part covered for you!
-All Bare Cloth fabrics are finished, fulled, pre-shrunk, and pressed when they leave the studio.
+All Bare Cloth fabrics are finished, fulled, pre-shrunk, and pressed before they leave the studio.
 When your fabric arrives at your door, it's ready when you are to cut and start working!

 3) What is the fabric like to work with?
 Currently, all Bare Cloth fabrics are a medium-weight thickness for wool.
 The specifics, Bare Cloth fabric is a 15 oz weight, making it a medium thickness.
 Because of the weight, this fabric does better with fewer curved seams or extra seams.
 Straight or slightly curved seams are ideal.
 I've noticed that sewing with the fabric is incredibly easy and approachable as the wool fibers naturally lock up with each other when sewing, thus I rarely need to use pins when sewing to secure two pattern pieces together.
-The only thing to be mindful of is to not stretch or add any tension to the fabric while sewing as this can change the final piece.
+The only thing to be mindful of is to not stretch or add any tension to the fabric while sewing as this can change the fit of the final piece.

 4) Projects best suited for Bare Cloth fabric: Bare Cloth is a woven fabric and is best suited for projects with minimal to no stretch required.
 Anything from skirts and dresses (either flowy or straight) or lightly tailored pieces like button-down shirts, less tailored jackets, or oversized coats; all of these are ideal!
 One thing about this fabric that I haven't found in similar wool weights is that garments like a button-down shirt aren't stiff, taking years to relax, after making.
 But instead from the get-go, this fabric has a natural look on the body and looks luscious while still being durable.
 This fabric also does well with interfacing (woven interfacing is a personal preference) for more tailored garments like blazers, elegant vests, or elevated outer coats.